Extremal results for graphs avoiding a rainbow subgraph

 After one has bounds on $e(G_1)+e(G_2)+\cdots+e(G_k)$, it is natural to consider maximizing other objective functions over $e(G_1)$, $e(G_2)$,\dots, $e(G_k)$.
-The problem of maximizing $\min\left(e(G_1), e(G_2), e(G_3)\right)$ while avoiding a rainbow triangle was considered by Aharoni, DeVos, de la Maza, Montejano and \v{S}\'amalin~\cite{ah}, answering a question of Diwan and Mubayi~\cite{diwan}.
-For the problem of maximizing the product $e(G_1)e(G_2)e(G_3)$, Frankl~\cite{frankl} gave the following conjecture.
+The problem of maximizing $\min\big(e(G_1), e(G_2), e(G_3)\big)$ while avoiding a rainbow triangle was considered by Aharoni, DeVos, de la Maza, Montejano and \v{S}\'amalin~\cite{ah}, answering a question of Diwan and Mubayi~\cite{diwan}.
+Let $P_r$ denote the path with $r$ vertices.
+The problem of maximizing $\min\big(e(G_1), e(G_2),\dots e(G_k)\big)$ while avoiding a rainbow $P_4$ was considered by Babi\'nski and Grzesik~\cite{Ba}.
+For the problem of maximizing the product $e(G_1)e(G_2)e(G_3)$ while avoiding a rainbow triangle, Frankl~\cite{frankl} gave the following conjecture.

-\begin{conjecture}[Frankl] Let $G_1,G_2,G_3$ be graphs with a common vertex set on $n$ vertices with no rainbow triangle.
+\begin{conjecture}[Frankl] Let $G_1,G_2,G_3$ be graphs on a common vertex set of size $n$ with no rainbow triangle.
 Then

 \end{conjecture} Taking $G_1,G_2,G_3$ to be $3$ copies of the complete bipartite graph with almost equal parts attains this bound.
 Frankl proved that under the additional assumption $E(G_1) \subseteq E(G_2)$ and $E(G_1) \subseteq E(G_3)$, Conjecture~\ref{frankl} holds.
 We show that Frankl's conjecture does not hold in the general case.